THE OXIDATION TYPES – FAST, SLOW, MIXED AND FOUR LOWS

 He also found that certain foods and nutrients benefited each metabolic type.
 He was able to correct the oxidation rate using diet and supplementary nutrients.
 This simple treatment often caused dramatic improvements in both his client’s physical and emotional symptoms.
 This is as far as Dr. Watson went in his research, to the best of my knowledge.
 At least, he did not write other books.

 Dr. Paul C. Eck.
 Dr. Eck was a physician, a brilliant researcher and clinician who lived in Phoenix, Arizona most of his life.
-He was also my teacher and a friend.
+He was also a teacher of mine, and a colleague.
 Dr. Eck did not write books, and was primarily a clinician and founder of Analytical Research Laboratories in Phoenix, Arizona, USA.

 Dr. Eck could always be found reading medical books, almost endlessly.
 He also decided to research the technique of hair mineral analysis as his major clinical research tool.
 The reasons for this are described in many other articles on this website such as Introduction To Hair Mineral Analysis.